Saving months of extra work with open collaboration and transparent communication.

 - Analyzing your owned profiles, competitors, or any of the 100K profiles

 - Comparing Groups (a set of social profiles)

 In the older solution, we made it easy to discover and use these two features.
 However, the recent feedback revealed that the users find it hard to navigate and search for a brand if they have added a large number of profiles.

-I talked to our customer support team asking if they have heard any other feedback related to these primary tasks and section of Analyze.
+I talked to our customer support team, asking if they have heard any other feedback related to these primary tasks and sections of Analyze.
 They told some users are using Command + F to search a profile they are looking for.
-What a solution!

-The Analyze homepage, Focus and Compare landing pages have been same for years now.
-In the last few years, we signed up big brands, like, Unilever, Coca-Cola, GM, Pepsi, Accenture, Edelman, etc. and they needed to analyze large number of profiles and groups.
+In the last few years, we signed up big brands, like, Unilever, Coca-Cola, GM, Pepsi, Accenture, Edelman, etc. and they needed to analyze a large number of profiles.

-After some brainstorming, I narrowed down the problems as:
+After validating the problems with our customer support team and some brainstorming, I broke down the problems as:

 - Profiles were sorted by added date and not alphabetically

 - Groups were sorted by creation date and not alphabetically